Last topics

 - What is the difference between Case Study and Action Research?

-- What are the 3 functions of communication?
+- What is the goal of feminist therapy?